-Lost Filling: Immediate Help
+Lost Filling: Help is Closer than You Think

 Most of the time, a filling or a crown falls out while eating or chewing gum.
 Losing a filling or crown can cause the tooth to become sensitive and vulnerable.
 Usually, it is decay beneath the crown or filling that causes it to become loose or fall out.
 The decay changes the shape of the tooth which compromises the fit of the filling or crown.
 If no treatment is done for a lost crown or filling, the tooth will become more sensitive or infected as debris and bacteria come in contact with it.
 Teeth can also shift if a crown is out of the mouth for too long.

 Here are the steps you can take if a filling or crown becomes loose or falls out: